Bradford Interchange: History

+On 4 January 2024, a large chunk of concrete was found to have fallen from the Interchange's underground car park ceiling, situated directly underneath the Interchange's bus station.
+As a result, the bus station was closed on 5 January, whilst survey work was conducted to repair the affected concrete and the bus station's structure.

+As of 22 March it was announced that the bus station will be closed for a further 3 months until June to allow more extensive surveying work to take place, and to do further repairs to the station.
+All bus services starting/terminating at or moving through the bus station have been redirected to over 40 alternative bus stops around the city, to areas such as Market Street, Bridge Street and Hall Ings, all of which are within reasonable walking distance from the Interchange.
+The Interchange's train station remains open with rail services and ticket kiosks unaffected.

+The bus station reopened in January, 2025.

 Layout and facilities

 The main entrance with the taxi rank and car park is on a lower level, while the train platforms and bus stops are on a split upper level, both separate with pedestrian access.
 Downstairs, in the central concourse, there are a few shops, a newsagent, a cafe and sandwich shop and a fast food outlet on the train platforms, where hot drinks are also available.
 Toilets are located off the main concourse.

 There is also a British Transport Police office and lost luggage desk, provided for passengers' concern and safety at the railway station, with a separate security and lost-luggage unit for bus travellers, on the bus concourse.
 A smoking ban is observed in all parts of Bradford interchange, and CCTV is also in operation with security officers and police regularly patrolling the station.

 The railway station has four platforms and a short bay that was previously used for the Red Star parcels facility.
 Platform 1 has a run-round facility for locomotive-hauled trains (mainly freight services).
 The track layout and associated signalling was remodelled during the course of a week-long engineering blockade from 25 October to 3 November 2008, to permit higher speeds on both routes into the station, and also allow trains to approach the station from both Leeds and Halifax simultaneously (something that was not possible with the old track configuration).

 All tracks run south out of the station about 600m to the Mill Lane junction where the westbound and eastbound routes separate.
 Originally it was possible for trains on the Calder Valley line to bypass the station, but that possibility was removed when the diversionary track was lifted.